lebigmac1/OFFICIAL-SYSTEM-RW-SUPER-RW-v1.41-SAMSUNG-GALAXY-S23-ULTRA-by-lebigmac/README.md

 Enjoy!

-If you've got any questions or suggestions please visit the official SYSTEM-RW project homepage at
+If you've got any questions or suggestions please visit the official SYSTEM-RW for Samsung Galaxy S23 Ultra (and other devices) by lebigmac project homepage @

 http://www.systemrw.com